EcSolticia/Flexomata/DOCS.md

 ## Accessible Classes and Namespaces

 ### `Flexomata` (Namespace)
-Encapsulates the core classes of Flexomata.
+Encapsulates everything pertaining to the library.

-These classes include:
+Classes within the namespace include:
     - `SimulationScene`.
     - `Grid`.
     - `DeferredConfigLoader`
     - `ConfigLoader` (an internal class used to handle config loading).

 ### `SimulationScene` (`flexomata.h`)
-Belongs to the `Flexomata` namespace.

 Creates a separate "scene" for a particular simulation, with predefined Grid dimensions and an initial configuration.
 Is the entry point for all pertinent simulation functionalities.
 Other accessible classes can only be accessed through an instance of `SimulationScene`.
 #### Accessible Member Functions